haiduo/Double-Rounding/README.md

 ## Pre-trained Models

-You can download pretrained models here:
+You can download pre-trained models here:

-- comming soon.
+- coming soon.

 ## Results

-Please refer to our paper.
+Please take a look at our paper.